Jesewe/VioletWing/SECURITY.md

 ## Disclaimer

 The maintainers of this project are not responsible for any consequences resulting from the use or misuse of this tool.
-Users assume full responsibility for their actions when using the "CS2 TriggerBot."
+Users assume full responsibility for their actions when using the "VioletWing".

 By using this tool, you agree to comply with all relevant laws and game terms of service.